jonnor/hangdrum/doc/braindump.md

 Quick experimentation

-* Unhardcode filenames/options in simulator.
-* Expose key config parameters for simulator.
-Commandline?
-Threshold,filters
 * Make the trace plotting automatically update on changing values.
 Listen to file change on disk?
 * A file that declares current "experiments" and allows manipulating them

-Sanity

-* Automated test using host-simulator.
-Take input .log file, produce a flowtrace, load and check the trace.
-* Setup Travis CI, run host tests and device build there

-Prototype-quality

-* Move profiling code to separate sketch
-* Test on the real hardware

 Production-quality